kpedro88/utilities/README.md

 Default settings are obtained from the config file at /home/pedrok/.tunnconfig.
 To override the config file location, put this in your .bashrc or other login file:
     export TUNN_CONFIG=/my/preferred/file
-The available config variables are: TUNN_NAMEPRE, TUNN_PORT, TUNN_VERBOSE.
+The available config variables are: TUNN_PREFIX, TUNN_PORT, TUNN_VERBOSE.
 Their values should be specified in the config file using bash syntax, e.g.:
     TUNN_PORT=8XXX
 (If TUNN_PORT is not specified in the config file or via the command line option,